Fus3n/dusl/examples/everything.md

     return a + b
 }

-# or make annonymous functions like
+# or make closures like
 sub = fn(a, b) {
     return a - b
 }
-# Note: All functions return the last element by default same for annonymous functions
+# Note: All functions return the last element by default same for closures
 ```

 ###  Using for-loop